apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>scriptFrom defines the script to be executed from configMap or secret.</p>
+<p>Defines the script to be executed from a configMap or secret.</p>
 </td>
 </tr>
 <tr>